“Every tooth in a man’s head is more valuable than a diamond.”

 - FLOSS, GLIDE, Teflon shred resistant, easiest to use.
 Also available in GLIDE FLOSS PICKS.
 Floss your the lower front teeth every brushing (and … work up to flossing all of your teeth every time you brush).
 Professional flossing: floss on middle fingers.

-- Oral-B GLIDE THREADER, floss threaders for under bridges, splints, and/or braces.
+- Oral-B Glide Pro-Health Threader Floss, floss under bridges, splints, and/or braces, click here.

-- GUM SOFT PICKS, ADVANCED longer than the ‘Original’ and easy to use even on back teeth.
+- GUM SOFT PICKS, ADVANCED longer than the ‘Original’ and easy to use even on back teeth, click here.

 - PLATYPUS FLOSSERS for braces, click here.